 Terms of reference for Representatives are as set out in the relevant section of the UNC.

-NB: In circumstances where a group of companies hold more than one licence, the group will only be entitled to make a single nomination and to exercise one (1) class vote regardless of the number of licences held.
+NB: In circumstances where a group of companies hold more than one Shipper licence, the group will only be entitled to make a single nomination and to exercise one (1) class vote regardless of the number of licences held.

+[Move this above DSC Committees?]
 Rules for Nomination and (if necessary) Election to the Performance Assurance Committee (PAC)

-Objective - to enable up to five (5) Users’ Representatives to sit on the Performance Assurance Committee (PAC).
+Objective - to enable up to nine (9) Shipper Users’ Representatives to sit on the Performance Assurance Committee (PAC).

 Nominations are invited from any relevant licensees who are holders of a gas shipping licence and who are bound under the terms of the UNC framework.